Going, Going, Gone!

 It’s a special phrase that you’ll occasionally hear in sports, but hardly ever in real life.

 It’s as though glue forms in our mouth when our mind wants to issue these words.
-What comes out instead is something that sounds like a PR firm was consulted before we speak.
+What comes out instead is something that sounds like a PR firm was consulted before we spoke.

 These are magic words.
 They aren’t as magical as “I’m sorry,” but they could play the lounge in Vegas.